 Shared use copiers and fax machines are provided for faculty and staff in central locations.
 Access codes are required for the photocopiers and may be obtained from Maureen McConnell, local 27477.
 Any service issues should be reported to Facilities at extension 27495.
 Fax machines are available for faculty and staff in the Library, room 3675, in the Mail Room, room 1425, at the Information and Security desk on the Mezzanine, at Registrar and Information Services (Registrar staff only) and in room 3572 (ACS and Facilities staff only).

-Printers for faculty and staff are co-located with the photocopiers and fax machines in Podium 2.
-There are 4 printer stations for faculty and staff in rooms 3064, 3084, 3355 and 3225 on Galleria level 3.
-For printing assistance, please contact the ACS Help Desk at extension 27490.
+Faculty & Staff printers are located in their respective Faculty spaces with the exception of the bookable office spaces on the 5th floor of the Galleria 5300.
+There are four printer stations for faculty and staff in rooms 3064, 3084, 3355 and 3225 on Galleria level 3.
+For printing assistance, please contact the IT Services Help Desk at extension 27490.
 For large print jobs, the services of Document Solutions, which is located on the Mezzanine adjacent to the Westminster Savings Theatre, are available.